 • Reading for empowerment and information: reading primarily for information, instruction or self-development, for example a text book, information handout or noticeboard.

-The course is delivered to you in modules which follow a logical progression but you can complete them in any order you choose.
+The course is delivered to you in modules which follow a logical progression but you can complete them in any order you choose, tailoring for your own circumstances.
+You do not have to complete the whole course in one go as you may want to try out ideas into action before progressing.
 Background information, practical suggestions and links are provided.
 Exercises are set for you to carry out which will increase your knowledge and confidence.
 These will not be marked but further advice can always be sought from the SLA team.
 On completion of the course you will gain a certificate which can be used as evidence of continuing professional development (CPD).